Synchrony-optimized networks of Kuramoto oscillators with inertia: Kuramoto oscillators with inertia

 In order to analyze the synchronization process in our networks, we will use the order parameter $z(t)$ introduced originally by Kuramoto,

 which corresponds to the centroid of the phases if they are viewed as a swarm of points moving around the unit circle.
-For incoherent motion, the phases are scattered on the circle homogeneously and $\rho \approx N^{-1/2}$ for large N as a consequence of the central limit theorem, while for a synchronized state the points should move in a single lump and, consequently, $\rho \approx 1$.
-As our equations are of second order, we will also use the average squared frequency,
+For incoherent motion, the phases are scattered on the circle homogeneously and $r \approx N^{-1/2}$ for large N as a consequence of the central limit theorem, while for a synchronized state the points should move in a single lump and, consequently, $r \approx 1$.
+Since our equations are of second order, we will also use the mean squared (dimensionless) frequency,

 Synchronization for the power grid requires, of course, that all elements have the common frequency $\Omega$, which implies that $v^2(t) = 0$.
 In our calculations, we will use extensively the averages